samuelbalogh/aws-cert-dva-c01/README.md

 ### Policies and Permissions

-You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
+You manage access in AWS by **creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources**.
 A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 AWS evaluates these policies when a principal entity (user or role) makes a request.
 Permissions in the policies determine whether the request is allowed or denied.
 Most policies are stored in AWS as JSON documents.
 AWS supports six types of policies: identity-based policies, resource-based policies, permissions boundaries, Organizations SCPs, ACLs, and session policies.

 ### Temporary credentials